ceshine/jigsaw-toxic-2019/README.md

 ## Google Colab Training

-TODO: Create a Colab notebook that use the code from this repo.
-(Previously the notebooks read the zipped code uploaded to my Google Drive account).
+**[Example Colab Notebook](https://colab.research.google.com/drive/1g0enYROgp7K6bOVSy9jmsPUg29ZVhGXs)**: code is cloned directly from this Github repo, but the dataset, caching, and model weights lives on Google Drive (you need to set it up in your account yourself).